negue/meme-box/tutorials/screen_media_advanced_settings.md

-# Screen / Clip Advanced Settings
+# Screen / visible Media Advanced Settings

 The Advanced Settings can be opened by the `Cog-Icon` on a Screen Card Entry OR inside the `Assign / arrange media`-View.